brokencuph/cs106-pym-compiler/PymScanner/README.md

 This module contains the *main* function - user interface of the scanner.

 ## Feature Highlights
+### Report multiple errors at a time
+Once our scanner detects an error, it will report it and continue with successive characters to find if there are more errors.
+In this case, the tokens generated should not be trusted, but many errors can still be correctly reported.

+### Colored output for error message
+Following the design of modern *gcc* compilers, we use ASCII escape characters to make some text in errors red, in order to make them more alerting.

+### Line number included
+When we report tokens or errors, line number is always included in the message, so that user can easily locate the problems in their Pym program.

 ## Code Styles
 ### Use of C++ standard library to reduce chance of bugs